avalkon/auto-refresh/README.md

 This should create a venv and install the necessary dependencies.
 To run the program, double click win10-run.bat.
 You can create a desktop shortcut and add "%AppData%\auto-refresh.venv\win10-run.bat" as the path.
 After creating it, you can change the icon by right clicking the shortcut, and changing the icon in the "shortcut" tab.
-The included icon will be at C:\Users\yourname\AppData\Roaming\auto-refresh.venv\images . in the same tab, you can set Run to minimized to avoid seeing the command prompt.
+The included icon will be at C:\Users\yourname\AppData\Roaming\auto-refresh.venv\images .
+In the same tab, you can set Run to minimized to avoid seeing the command prompt.
 If someone has a better method of activating the venv and running the program outside of the provided .bat, feel free to add it.